AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 ## File formatting configuration {#file-configuration}

-To display the file formatting options, start the [connect to destination](/help/destinations/ui/connect-destination.md) workflow and select segments as **File type**.
-This section describes the file formatting settings available for the exported `CSV` files.
+To display the file formatting options, start the [connect to destination](/help/destinations/ui/connect-destination.md) workflow.
+Select **Data type: Segments** and **File type: CSV** to display the file formatting settings available for the exported `CSV` files.

 >[!IMPORTANT]
 >